The 7 Best Canon Vlogging Cameras

 Canon is one of those unique brands that have managed to establish themselves as the leaders for a really long time.
 Video performance is one of the main reasons why Canon has managed to stay at the top for so long and compete against Nikon.
 That’s why they offer a lot of good vlog cameras.
 They are the best choice for this job together with Sony.
-To save you time, here are the best Canon vlogging cameras you could get.
+SO, to save you time, I’ve put together a list of the best Canon vlogging cameras you could get.

 I’ve divided this post in three smaller lists: compacts, camcorders and DSLRs.
 This way you can check the best between your favorite kind of camera.

 Choosing between compact and camcorder is just a matter of taste (I’d recommend getting a compact because they’re better in low light, but others prefer camcorders for their longer battery life and zoom).
 On the other hand, DSLRs are good for specific vlogging channels, and they’re better used on a tripod.
 They are not very comfortable to take to many places.

 Canon has great options for each type of camera, so take your time to decide the best one for you.

 The 2 Best Canon Vlogging Cameras for Daily Vlogs

 Even though compact cameras can’t match a DSLR quality, they are a much better option if you need to go out a lot.
 There’s nothing better than being able to take your camera out of your pocket and start recording right away.